Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part2/Subpart 3/README.md

 1. Right and Left turn user control through **differential drive** method.
 2. The car should rotate about its axis of symmetry when the user inputs the letter **r**.
-3. Should increase the velocity/torque of all the motors by one unit if the user inputs the letter **a** ie the current value is to be increamented by a unit magnitude, and consequtively when you press a forward or backward the car will be moving in the new updated value.
+3. Should increase the velocity/torque of all the motors by one unit if the user inputs the letter **a** ie the current value of motion , is to be increamented **by a unit magnitude**, and consequtively when you press a forward or backward the car will be moving in the new updated value.(for eg, if current targetvelocity=3 and -3 for forward and backward respectively, it is expected to be updated to  targetVelocity = 4 and -4 according to the direction case,when a is pressed)

 ## Constraints: